 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name three kinds of pain frames.
+-Explain three kinds of pain domains.

--Name three characteristics of stress related to pain.
+-Explain three characteristics of stress related to pain.

--Name three manifestations of anxiety in chronic pain clients.
+-Explain three manifestations of pain anxiety.